 My kids’ holiday isn’t complete without a visit to A&E. Very scary croup in Wales, prolonged vomiting in London, a dislocated elbow in Perth, blood tests in Laos and a very horrible hospital experience in South Africa.

-That, and suspected glandular fever in Florida, but at $800 to see a GP, we didn’t go.
+That, and suspected glandular fever in Florida, but at $800 to see a GP, we turned tail and walked back out the door.

-We lived in Australia so maybe it doesn’t count, but we’ve had concussion, fevers, worms, nits and Giardia .
+We lived in Australia for a while so maybe it doesn’t count, but we’ve had a concussion, fevers, worms, nits, and Giardia.
 Read about what fun impetigo or school sores is by clicking the link.
-It’s another joy of tropical living, it’s not only the kids that get it, this time they gave it to me.
+It’s another joy of tropical living.
+It’s not only the kids that get it, this time they gave it to me.

 Children can also be grumpy, uncooperative, argumentative or tired, they can easily spoil your plans and be their own adorable little travel horror story.
 It’s best not to get too hung up on plans.